clanrobin/clanrobin.github.io/index.md

 My page on the [Stanford Stats Course](/statscourse/statscourse.md)

 ## Scikit-learn
-Here I explore the Iris dataset with Principal Component Analysis in Python.
+Here I do some basic exploration of the Iris dataset with Principal Component Analysis in Python.
+I went into a lot more depth on PCA in the Stats Course, link above.

 My page on [Scikit-learn](/scikit-learn/scikit-learn.md)